waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 Run the following command to set up your chat2 client.

 ```
-./build/chat2  --fleet:test --content-topic:/toy-chat/2/luzhou/proto --rln-relay:true --rln-relay-dynamic:true --eth-mem-contract-address:0x4252105670fE33D2947e8EaD304969849E64f2a6  --eth-account-address:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --eth-account-privatekey:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx  --eth-client-address:xxxx  --ports-shift=1
+./build/chat2  --fleet:test --content-topic:/toy-chat/2/luzhou/proto --rln-relay:true --rln-relay-dynamic:true --eth-mem-contract-address:0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d  --eth-account-address:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --eth-account-privatekey:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx  --eth-client-address:xxxx  --ports-shift=1

 ```

 In this command
 - the `--fleet:test` indicates that the chat2 app gets connected to the test fleets.
-- the `toy-chat/2/luzhou/proto` passed to `content-topic` option indicates the content topic on which the chat2 application is going to run.
+- the `toy-chat/2/luzhou/proto` passed to the `content-topic` option indicates the content topic on which the chat2 application is going to run.
 - the `rln-relay` flag is set to `true` to enable Waku-RLN-Relay protocol for spam protection.
-- the `--rln-relay-dynamic` flag is set to run the rln-relay protocol in on-chain mode with dynamic group management.
+- the `--rln-relay-dynamic` flag is set to `true`  to enable the on-chain mode of  Waku-RLN-Relay protocol with dynamic group management.
-- the `--eth-mem-contract-address` command option gets the address of the membership contract.
+- the `--eth-mem-contract-address` option gets the address of the membership contract.
-  The current address of the contract is `0x4252105670fE33D2947e8EaD304969849E64f2a6`.
+  The current address of the contract is `0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d`.
   You may check the state of the contract on [Goerli testnet](https://goerli.etherscan.io/address/0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d).
 - the `eth-account-address` option is for your account address on Goerli testnet.
   It is a  hex string of size 40 (not sensitive to the `0x` prefix).